cmikedev/mystic-mindfulness/README.md

 ![image](https://github.com/cmikedev/mystic-mindfulness/blob/main/readme_images/purchase-test-13.png?raw=true)</br>
 </br>

-Some more items have been added to the cart and navigating to the checkout we can see that the change made to the town has been carried over.</br>
+To check that the changes are also reflected in the checkout form, some more items have been added to the cart and navigating to the checkout we can see that the change made to the town has been carried over.</br>
 </br>

 ![image](https://github.com/cmikedev/mystic-mindfulness/blob/main/readme_images/purchase-test-14.png?raw=true)</br>